ScottMcGready/the-conference-bible/organisation_and_planning.md

 Having [money left over](post_conference.md#money) in the bank account after a conference is an ideal situation to be in – especially if there's plans to re-run the conference at a future date (or help out another conference).

-## Backups

-Speakers can drop out for a variety of reasons – both in person and virtual – so planning for an eventuality where one, or more, speakers drop out is a very worthwhile endeavour.
-Having reserve talks (with speakers), a panel, mini-workshop, or fun item able to be dropped in to the schedule at the last minute.

-Similar to speakers, there's a possibility an organiser or volunteer may drop out on the day.
-You should aim to build resilience into your conference so that, if an organiser or volunteer were to drop out, their responsibilities can either be spread among the remaining volunteers or reserve volunteers can be called upon on the day.

-Having a shared document repository or password manager can help ensure that the event will continue regardless of what challenges it faces.

-The show must go on.

 ## Call for papers (CFP)

 Putting out a call for papers (or call for presentations), commonly called CFP, as early as possible can maximise the quality submissions you will receive.